-Trump Backs Conflicting Gun Measures While Negotiating With Lawmakers On TV
+Trump Angers Conservatives Over Guns While Negotiating With Lawmakers On TV

 "Take the gun first, go through due process second," Trump said.

-Sen. Ben Sasse, R-Neb., a frequent critic of the president, was not amused by such a suggestion.
+Sen. Ben Sasse, R-Neb., a frequent Trump critic, was not amused by such a suggestion.

 "Strong leaders don't automatically agree with the last thing that was said to them.
 We have the Second Amendment and due process of law for a reason," Sasse said in a statement after the meeting.
 "We're not ditching any Constitutional protections simply because the last person the President talked to today doesn't like them."

-At last week's Conservative Political Action Conference, Trump warned the crowd that it was Democrats who would "take away your Second Amendment...which we will never allow that."
+At last week's Conservative Political Action Conference, Trump warned the crowd that it was Democrats who would "take away your Second Amendment ... which we will never allow that."

 Doubling down on arming teachers

-Note: A previous version of this story misspelled Rep. Ted Deutch's last name as Deutsch.